The Complete Guide to ACL Tear Rehab

 Should I do prehab before ACL surgery?

-Most prehab protocols aim to eliminate swelling, regain full range of motion, eliminate any limping, and regain strength in the ACL deficient leg.
-It has been shown that patients lacking knee range of motion prior to surgery have greater difficultly restoring range of motion after surgery.
-As such, achievement of full knee motion should serve as a critical milestone prior to surgery.
+Most prehab protocols aim to eliminate swelling, regain full range of motion, eliminate any limping, and regain strength in the ACL-deficient leg.
+It has been shown that patients lacking knee range of motion prior to surgery have greater difficulty restoring range of motion after surgery.
+As such, achievement of full knee motion should serve as a critical milestone before surgery.
 Quad strength is another major factor.
-Patients showing strength deficits greater than 20% pre-operatively (compared to the other leg) had reduced strength at six and nine months post-operatively, demonstrating that there must be a strong emphasis on strengthening the leg prior to surgery.8
+Patients showing strength deficits greater than 20% pre-operatively (compared to the other leg) had reduced strength at six and nine months post-operatively, demonstrating that there must be a strong emphasis on strengthening the leg before surgery.8

 Surgery for a torn ACL